JaroslavRusanov/test-tivoli-rusanov/README.md

 ## Production
 ```
-npm run build
+npm run build //then open in browser http://localhost:5173/
 ```

 ## To see web
 ```
-npm run preview
+npm run preview //then open in browser http://localhost:4173/
 ```
-and then open in browser http://localhost:4173/